 By MATTHEW PERRONE AP Health Writer

-AP chief medical writer Marilynn Marchione in Milwaukee contributed to this report.
+AP Chief Medical Writer Marilynn Marchione contributed to this report from Milwaukee.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.